Home / Resume / Healthcare / Nursing Resume

 How to Write a Nursing Resume That Actually Gets You Hired

-Nursing remains one of the largest and most in-demand professions in the U.S., but the best units at the best hospitals still receive hundreds of applications for each opening.
-Whether you are an RN, LPN, or NP, your resume needs to show clinical competence, patient outcomes, and the specific certifications that match the role.
+Registered nursing is one of the largest and most in-demand professions in the U.S., but the best units at the best hospitals still receive hundreds of applications for each opening.
+Your registered nurse resume needs to show your active RN license, the certifications that match the role, and patient outcomes that prove clinical competence.
 Here is how.

 Updated March 2026 | 11 min read